-- 1. Cocoa means cocoa beans and cocoa products; - 2.
-Fine or flavour cocoa is cocoa recognized for its unique flavour and colour, and produced in countries designated in annex C of this Agreement; - 3.
-Cocoa products means products made exclusively from cocoa beans, such as cocoa paste/liquor, cocoa butter, unsweetened cocoa powder, cocoa cake and cocoa nibs; - 4.
+- 1. Cocoa means cocoa beans and cocoa products unless specified as "cocoa beans"; - 2.
+Fine flavour cocoa is cocoa characterized by a complex sensory profile, composed of well-balanced basic attributes with aromatic and flavour notes; the complementary attributes can be clearly perceived and identified in the expression of its aromas and flavours; it results from the interaction between (a) a particular genetic composition, (b) favourable growing conditions in a given environment/terroir, (c) specific plantation management techniques, (d) specific harvesting and post-harvest practices and (e) stable chemical and physical composition, and integrity of the bean; - 3.
+Cocoa products means products made exclusively from cocoa beans, such as cocoa paste/liquor, cocoa butter, unsweetened cocoa powder, cocoa cake and cocoa nibs as defined in the Codex Alimentarius; - 4.
 Chocolate and chocolate products are products made from cocoa beans which comply with the Codex Alimentarius standard for chocolate and chocolate products; - 5.
 Stocks of cocoa beans means all dry cocoa beans that can be identified as at the last day of the cocoa year (30 September), irrespective of location, ownership or intended use; - 6.
 Cocoa year means the period of 12 months from 1 October to 30 September inclusive; - 7.
 Organization means the International Cocoa Organization referred to in article 3; - 8.
-Council means the International Cocoa Council referred to in article 6: - 9.
+Council means the International Cocoa Council referred to in article 6; - 9.
 Contracting Party means a Government, the European Union or an intergovernmental organization as provided for in article 4, which has consented to be bound by this Agreement provisionally or definitively; - 10.
-Member means a Contracting Party as defined above; - 11.
-Importing country or importing Member means a country or a Member respectively whose imports of cocoa, expressed in terms of beans, exceed its exports; - 12.
-Exporting country or exporting Member means a country or a Member respectively whose exports of cocoa, expressed in terms of beans, exceed its imports.
-However, a cocoa-producing country whose imports of cocoa, expressed in bean equivalent terms, exceed its exports but whose production of cocoa beans exceeds its imports or whose production exceeds its apparent domestic cocoa consumption1 may, if it so chooses, be an exporting Member; - 13.
-Export of cocoa means any cocoa which leaves the customs territory of any country and import of cocoa means any cocoa which enters the customs territory of any country, provided that, for the purposes of these definitions, customs territory shall, in the case of a Member which comprises more than one customs territory, be deemed to refer to the combined customs territories of that Member;
+Member means a Contracting Party as defined in point 9 above; - 11.
+Importing country or importing Member means a country or a Member, respectively, whose imports of cocoa, expressed in terms of beans, exceed its exports; - 12.
+Exporting country or exporting Member means a country or a Member, respectively, whose exports of cocoa, expressed in terms of beans, exceed its imports.
+However, a cocoaproducing country whose imports of cocoa, expressed in bean equivalent terms, exceed its exports but whose production of cocoa beans exceeds its imports or whose production exceeds its apparent domestic cocoa consumption may, if it so chooses, be an exporting Member; - 13.
+Export of cocoa means any cocoa which leaves the customs territory of any country and import of cocoa means any cocoa which enters the customs territory of any country, provided that, for the purposes of these definitions, customs territory shall, in the case of a Member which comprises more than one customs territory, be deemed to refer to the combined customs territories of that Member; - 14.
+Customs territory means the territory in which the customs laws of a State apply in full; - 15.
+A sustainable cocoa economy implies an integrated value chain in which all stakeholders, including smallholder producers, cooperate to develop and promote appropriate policies to achieve levels of production, processing and consumption that are economically viable, dietetically healthy, agro-ecologically sound and socially responsible for the benefit of present and future generations, in particular for the smallholder producers;

-Calculated as grindings of cocoa beans plus net imports of cocoa products and of chocolate and chocolate products in beans equivalent.
+[†] Calculated as grindings of cocoa beans plus net imports of cocoa products and of chocolate and chocolate products in beans equivalent.